-A root canal is a natural cavity within the center of the tooth that has a soft pulp chamber in which houses your tooth’s nerve.
+A root canal is a natural cavity within the center of your tooth that has a soft pulp chamber that houses your tooth’s nerve.

-Our Grand Rapids dentists perform root canal or ‘endodontic’ procedures to save teeth that are badly decayed by removing the pulp and nerves and then sealing the cleaned area.
+Our Grand Rapids specialty dentists perform root canal therapy to save teeth that are badly decayed.
+We use endodontic procedures to remove the pulp and nerves before sealing the cleaned area.

 Without treatment, infection and abscesses can form on the tissues surrounding your teeth.
-If you have an infected tooth it can be very painful and you should seek immediate medical attention from our experienced root canal dentists at Lake Michigan Dental.
+If you have an infected tooth, it can be very painful.
+You should seek immediate medical attention from one of our experienced root canal dentists at Lake Michigan Dental.

 - The tooth color darkens